JoelNiklaus/UniSport/README.md

 1. Download the repository
 2. Install npm modules: `npm install`
 3. Install bower dependencies `bower install`
-4. Start up the server: `node server.js`
+4. Start up the server: `npm start`
 5. View in browser at http://localhost:8080

 Use this starter kit to build any MEAN stack application you like.